 Between December and March, cloudless, high-pressure weather systems get stuck over the center of North America—which means the temperature drops but the skies are amazingly clear here in Sunset Country.
 These systems can stay in place for several weeks, which makes winter here the best place for stargazing.
 If you're fortunate, you may even experience the Aurora Borealis.
 You'll need to drink some coffee, as stargazing and viewing the Northern Lights are late-night activities, but if you've never experienced this spectacle, you will be awestruck by the deep green, purple, and even blue lights of this celestial wonder.
 Here are some tips to help you spot the Northern Lights.

 Planning your winter vacation in sunset country

-Sunset Country offers a variety of accomodations for every kind of traveller.
-Whether you're a local looking for the perfet staycation drive-to lodge or a first-time visitor looking to experience the hospitality of a fly-in resort, this Northwest Ontario winter wonderland is ready to welcome you.
+Sunset Country offers a variety of accommodations for every kind of traveller.
+Whether you're a local looking for the perfect staycation drive-to lodge or a first-time visitor looking to experience the hospitality of a fly-in resort, this Northwest Ontario winter wonderland is ready to welcome you.